jrouwe/JoltPhysics/README.md

 * It doesn't make use of compiler generated RTTI or exceptions.
 * If you want to run on Platform Blue you'll need to provide your own build environment and PlatformBlue.h file due to NDA requirements (see Core.h for further info).

 For build instructions go to the [Build](Build/README.md) section.
-When upgrading from an older version of the library go to the [API Changes](Docs/APIChanges.md) section.
+When upgrading from an older version of the library go to the [Release Notes](Docs/ReleaseNotes.md) or [API Changes](Docs/APIChanges.md) sections.

 ## Folder Structure